3.3.2-B Protected Areas (PA-1, PA-2)

 I) Paired-Parcel Averaged-Density Development

-The transfer of impervious development rights between two (2) parcels not within the boundaries of the same subdivision by way of designated undisturbed natural areas.
+Paired-parcel averaged density development involves the transfer of impervious development rights between two (2) parcels not within the boundaries of the same subdivision by way of designated undisturbed natural areas.
 A metes and bounds description of the space to be undisturbed and limits on use shall be recorded on the subdivision plat, in homeowner covenants, and on individual deed and shall be irrevocable.
 The resultant impervious area/amount for the two lots combined shall not exceed the original allowable impervious amount for each individual lot if they were developed separately.

 - A density averaging certificate shall be considered one development request.